FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/HowToHelp/DevelopmentSetup.md

 # Setup a development enviroment for FTS
 ## introduction
-this tutorial assumes that you are working under windows
+this tutorial assumes that you are working under windows (tested under 11)

+# Tools Installation
 ## install Python
 Download python-3.11.1-amd64.exe from the [source](https://www.python.org/downloads/release/python-3111/)

-#### Get the IDE
+## Get the IDE: VisualStudio Code
 As an integrated Development Environment (IDE) we use VisualStudio Code.
 VIsual Studio Code is integrated with GitHub, in fact you can start editing any file directly in the browser for committing lightweight code changes.